SamuelSfeir/react-testing-library/README.md

 ## Project description
 This project's main objective was to consolidate my knowledge in unit and integration testing in the React environment.
 Using the React Testing Library, I explored several strategies to ensure the quality and robustness of the code, focusing especially on ensuring the expected behavior of the application components.

+## Tests
+You can find all the tests devoloped by clicking [here](https://github.com/SamuelSfeir/react-testing-library/tree/main/src/tests)

 ## Technologies Used
 - React
 - React Testing Library